 The Toledo school of translators

 Once Toledo was captured in 1085, it became the most important city in Christian Spain and its cultural and intellectual center.
 Christians from all over al-Andalus took their refuge here, but intellectually speaking the city served more as a bridge than as a spearhead.
 The scholars of Toledo were often Arabic speaking and they relied on Arabic sources in their work.
-Coming into contact with western Christendom, where Latin was the only written language, it became necessary to translate all this material.
-This was an exciting task since the Arabs had access to many works, including classical Greek texts, which European scholars had heard about but never themselves read – works by Galen on medicine, by Ptolemy on geography, by Aristotle on philosophy, and so on.
-In the first part of the twelfth-century, Raymond, the arch-bishop of Toledo, set up a center in the library of the cathedral where classical works were translated, together with the commentaries and elaborations provided by Arabic scholars.
-Gerard of Cremona was the most productive of the translators, translating more than 87 works on statecraft, ethics, physiognomy, astrology, geometry, alchemy, magic and medicine.
+When they came into contact with western Christendom, where Latin was the only written language, it became necessary to translate this material.
+In the first part of the twelfth-century, Raymond, the arch-bishop of Toledo, set up a center in the library of the cathedral where classical texts were translated, together with the commentaries and elaborations provided by Arabic scholars.
+This was an exciting task since the Arabs had access to many works, including classical Greek texts, which European scholars had heard about but never themselves read.
+This included works by Galen on medicine, by Ptolemy on geography, by Aristotle on philosophy, and so on.
+Gerard of Cremona was the most productive of the translators, completing more than 87 works on statecraft, ethics, physiognomy, astrology, geometry, alchemy, magic and medicine.

 History of Philosophy, “Rediscovery channel”